 It will display the routing table.
 With routing table displayed you can know which path your packets will take when they travel out, to the big world.
 It’s actually also possible to see with the previous command – ip route.

-See what firewall rules exists on the node.
+See what firewall rules exist on the node.
 If your packets suddenly disappear or don’t get to the final destination, a deny rule might be the cause.

 See the arp table on the machine.
-Using it, you will now if your node is not able to find the addresses of other nodes.
+Using it, you will know if your node is not able to find the addresses of other nodes.

 I have mentioned it several times in this post.
 It’s a great packet sniffing tool.
 Easy to install and use.
 I’m going to cover it in a different post since there many ways to use and it’s better to dedicate time to learn it solely.
 For the most basic use, simply run:

 Used for working with namespaces. you can’t solve most of the problems without it.
 In order to list the namespaces available on you node, use: